keromagdyy/keromagdyy/README.md

 ### Cryptip

-An application for Saudi Arabia that is similar to Twitter, but serves the followers of digital currencies and their circulation, where it is possible to create a regular user or a digital currency user, and publications posts can be added, make likes, republished, and followed by users, and rooms can be created to make individual or group voice and video calls such as Zoom and Viber, and rooms can also be used to conduct text conversations.
+An application for Saudi Arabia that is similar to Twitter, but serves the followers of digital currencies and their circulation, where it is possible to create a regular user or a digital currency user, and publications posts can be added, make likes, republished, and followed by users.
+Rooms can be created to make individual or group voice and video calls such as Zoom and Viber, and rooms can also be used to conduct text conversations.

 <p>